 Crude oil production and export data do not include field condensate.
 Field condensate quantities are included with natural gas liquids.

-The natural gas export terminal Soyo, began operations in 2013 and halted operations in 2014.
-Soyo terminal re-opened in 2016.
+The natural gas export terminal Soyo, which began operations in 2013 and halted them in 2014, re-opened in 2016.
 Breaks in time series in natural gas export, supply, and consumption can be observed between 2013 and 2017.